h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 Requirements
 ~~~~~~~~~~~~

-In order to use the MOJO scoring pipeline, Driverless AI license has to be passed to Spark.
+To use the MOJO scoring pipeline, a Driverless AI license has to be passed to Spark.
 This can be achieved via ``--jars`` argument of the Spark launcher scripts.

 **Note**: In Local Spark mode, please use ``--driver-class-path`` to specify the path to the license file.